MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

   <img src="./text-center1.png" alt="Code editor with text centered on page"/>
 </figure>

-This is the equivalent of clicking the Center align button in Microsoft word.
-It horizontally moves the element to the center of the page.
+This is the equivalent of clicking the Center align button in a word processor.
+It moves the element to the center of the page horizontally.

 We also want to make the submit button green with white text.
-Let’s give the button a class of submit.
+Let’s give the button a class of `submitBtn`.

 ```<button class=“submitBtn”>Submit</submit>```

-Now, let’s find the submit attribute in CSS.
+Now, let’s find the submitBtn attribute in CSS.

 ```
 .submitBtn {